soong-construction/dirt-rally-time-recorder/README.md

 Since DiRT Rally [2.0] telemetry data doesn't allow to clearly identify every available car and track, this tool will sometimes ask you to resolve this after completing a stage.

 In order to consolidate the database, the tool prepares update scripts for you, e.g. `1573403766_ElRodeo_PoloGTIR5.bat`
-- go the folder where you set up *dirt-rally-time-recorder*
+- open your installation folder
 - run the update script that matches the car or track you chose (e.g. double-click it)
 - you will barely notice a window opening and closing, and that's it
 - each time you start *dirt-rally-time-recorder*, it automatically removes update scripts older than a week